 A spouse, relative, or friend is always welcome to accompany you during your evaluation.

-On your initial visit allow for a 60-minute consultation with the optometrist and a 30-minute consultation with the occupational therapist.
+On your initial visit allow for a 60-minute consultation with the optometrist.
 Be prepared to discuss your vision while participating in the following activities:

 - Reading newspapers, magazines, or books